top of page

 ● Mindset: Visiting the DMZ can be a deeply emotional experience.
 Be prepared for mixed emotions and allow yourself to reflect on the history and significance of the place.

-Book your DMZ Tour with Klook like we did!
+⪢ Book Your DMZ Tour with Klook

-Is it only possible to visit the DMZ via a tour?
+Is It Only Possible to Visit the DMZ via a Tour?

 While visiting the core areas of the DMZ in South Korea is only possible via a tour, there are a few nuances to consider: